aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-pdf/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Why should you use the Convert Table to Pdf API?
+## Why should you use the Convert Table to PDF API?

 - No need for cloud storage, reducing the burden on cloud resources.
 - Development can be quickly completed through the existing SDK.

-## How to Use the Convert Table to Pdf API with SDKs?
+## How to Use the Convert Table to PDF API with SDKs?

-### Convert Table to Pdf API Specification
+### Convert Table to PDF API Specification

-The [Convert Table to Pdf API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertWorksheetToPdf) provides a publicly accessible programming interface and enables REST interactions directly from a web browser.
+The [Convert Table to PDF API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertWorksheetToPDF) provides a publicly accessible programming interface and enables REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs